Roxy7074/Roxy7074/README.md

 ## How to reach me: story.r@northeastern.edu and/or roxys387@gmail.com

-- Im currently studying the software engineering foundations for LLM-integrated systems, building these systems and integrating them into software and focusing on rigourously testing these models and understanding their limitations.
+- Im currently studying the software engineering foundations for LLM-integrated systems, building these systems and integrating them into software and focusing on testing these models and understanding their limitations.

 - I am looking to collaborate on a project that integrates AI in C!